 19.2. if hearing deterioration of employees has been determined in health surveillance;

-19.3. upon the request of employees or trusted representatives, if there is reason to believe that the noise level has increased and the safety and health of employees is endangered; and
+19.3. upon the request of employees or trusted representatives if there are grounds to believe that the noise level has increased and the safety and health of employees is endangered;

 19.4. if an accident at work has occurred related to the risk caused by noise.

-20.2. noise exposure limit values and exposure action values specified in these Regulations;
+20.2. noise exposure limit values and exposure action values specified in this Regulation;

 20.4. impact of interaction between noise and work-related ototoxic substances (substances toxic to the hearing nerve), as well as noise and vibration to the safety and health of employees;

 20.5. direct or indirect effect of the interaction between noise and warning signals or other sounds (that must be observed in order to reduce the risk of accidents) to the safety and health of employees;

 20.6. information regarding noise emission provided by the manufacturer of work equipment;